sushen/father/README.md

 # father
 SUSHEN BISWAS FATHER AI
 we use minimal python lighbary

-$. http.server (Internal)
+http.server (Internal)

-$.SQL Alchemy (External : that means you have to install it. normally we use pip install SQLAlchemy to install it.)
+SQL Alchemy (External : that means you have to install it. normally we use pip install SQLAlchemy to install it.)

 There is 4 file .
 Including a database file.